AnirudhHosur/clue-ai-detective-game/README.md

 - **Credit-Based System**: Monetization through a credit system with PayPal integration
 - **Responsive Design**: Works seamlessly across devices with light/dark mode support
 - **Interactive Dashboard**: Central hub for managing created games and credits
+- **Interactive Conversations**: Engage in back-and-forth dialogue with AI to shape your mystery
+- **Dynamic Story Evolution**: AI remembers context and adapts the narrative based on your choices
+- **Multi-Step Gameplay**: Experience 4 distinct conversation phases leading to a meaningful conclusion
+- **Life Lessons**: Conclude each game with a thoughtful moral or life lesson

 ## 🛠️ Tech Stack